Marash Kumbulla

-Marash Kumbulla (born 8 February 2000) is a professional footballer who plays as a centre-back for club Mallorca, on loan from club Roma.
+Marash Kumbulla (born 8 February 2000) is a professional footballer who plays as a centre-back for club Rayo Vallecano, on loan from club Roma.
 Born in Italy, he plays for the Albania national team.

 Club career

-Kumbulla during a match with Roma in 2021.

 Kumbulla made his professional debut for Hellas Verona on 12 August 2018, starting in a 2–0 away loss to Catania in the Coppa Italia.

 On 17 September 2020, Kumbulla joined Roma on loan with an obligation to buy.
 On 1 February 2024, he moved on loan to Sassuolo.

-On 17 August 2024, Kumbulla was announced at Spanish La Liga side Espanyol on a one-year loan deal.
+On 17 August 2024, Kumbulla was announced at La Liga side Espanyol on a one-year loan deal.
 Roughly one year later, he returned to Spain, and moved to fellow La Liga club Mallorca also in a one-year loan deal.

+On 7 August 2026, Kumbulla remained in the Spanish top tier after agreeing to a one-year loan deal with Rayo Vallecano.

 International career

 Kumbulla made his senior debut for the Albania national team on 14 October 2019, in a 4–0 away win against Moldova in a Euro 2020 qualifier.
 He came on for Ardian Ismajli in the 89th minute.